Where the ancient art of vandalism meets the mastery of modern techniques.

 They have been Artists in Residence at Texas A&M University, and their work was featured in a solo show at MSC VAC Gallery.
 They participated in the group show Hops for HOPE (a benefit for HOPE Outdoor Gallery), and Scene Makers for the gallery Art for the People.

 Andrew aka APSE has been obsessed with letters, speed, and action sports all his life.
 This translates into a graffiti word style filled with motion, and bold lines and colors.
 In university, he studied economics by day and graffitied by night– painting words and witty poetry on power boxes and abandoned buildings.
 Ultimately, this led him to Nikki, a sketch artist who helped him paint a graffiti mural one night.

-Nikki, aka IVA, and APSE spent several evenings killing cans of paint on the roof of her building.
+Nikki aka IVA and APSE spent many evenings killing cans of paint on the roof of her apartment building.
 She picked up the skill quickly.
 Her attention to detail, good taste, and endless patience complimented APSE's boldness and motion.
 Together they made a smashing team, calling themselves the Color Cartel.
 In 2012 they were married in Idaho, near the Grand Tetons.